Trouble at your Mill

 The cost of inaction

-Every year the Mill remains closed or underused, London is losing:
+Every week that the Mill remains closed or underused, London is losing:

 Its 250th anniversary is a once-in-a-generation opportunity to bring the House Mill back to life — and the public should not be made to wait any longer.